PrinceOfPuppers/qbot/README.md

 List does not include standard python primitives

 ## ProbVal
-qbot allows for the creation of probabilistic values (Probval's) which are in essense a classical superposisiton of multiple possible values.
-They behave very similary to standard variables in python, for example:
+qbot allows for the creation of probabilistic values (ProbVals) which are in essence a classical superposition of multiple possible values.
+They behave very similarly to standard variables in python, for example:

 ``` python
 # python example